JST1703/scc/src/doc.md

 An exercise type.
 Given a code, the user must first determine it's hamming distance and then answer some MCs about some properties.

+##### Info

+Component is used to show tips, info or theory that might be of help to the student.

 ##### MC

 This component is used for Multiple Choice Yes or No questions, which the user must solve.